 - Grief/ Bereavement

-Question I most frequently hear: “It is my first time coming to therapy.
+Question most frequently heard: “It is my first time coming to therapy.
 What do I do, and what will happen when I come in?”

 Second most frequently asked question: “What will I pay for therapy?”

-See my blog post about Therapy on the Resources Page as well as the FAQ’s
+See the blog post about Therapy on the Resources Page as well as the FAQ’s